xvrrr/AI-Creator/readme.md

 # 🎉 News

+- [ ] [2024.04.07] 🎯 Plan to release an introduction to the technical details of AI-Creator!
-- [ ] [2024.04.07] 🎯 Plan to release more implementation details, supporting all the demo video types showcased!
+- [ ] [2024.04.07] 🎯 Plan to release more implementation code, supporting all the demo video types showcased!
-- [ ] [2024.04.04] 🎯 Plan to release more interesting demo videos made by AI-Creator!
+- [ ] [2024.04.07] 🎯 Plan to release more interesting demo videos made by AI-Creator!
 - [x] [2024.03.31] 📢 Releasing the implementation code of AI-Creator!
 - [x] [2025.03.31] 📢 Releasing the first demo videos!
 Including Movie Edits, Meme Videos, AI Music Videos, English Talk Show to Chinese Crosstalk Conversion, AI-Generated TV Drama Clips, and Tech News Updates